gohurali/BPE_SentenceClassification/README.md

-# Byte Pair Encoding Embeddings for Convolutional Neural Networks
+# Byte Pair Encoding Embeddings For Sentence Classification
 Using Pre-trained byte pair encoding embeddings and ConvNets for Sentence Classification

 ## Dependencies